pmjones/ext-request/README.md

 - `sendContent(ServerResponse $response) : void`: Sends the content returned
   by ServerResponse::getContent().

-    - If the content is a resource, it is sent using rewind() and then fpassthru().
+    - If the content is a resource, it is sent using `rewind()` and then `fpassthru()`; there is no further handling thereafter.

-    - If the content is a callable object or closure, it is invoked, and then its return value (if any) is echoed as a string; note that object returns will be cast to string at this point, invoking the `__toString()` method if present.
+    - If the content is a callable object or closure, it is invoked, and its return value (if any) is passed along to be handled by the next step.

+    - If the content or returned value is iterable, it is `foreach()`-ed through, and each value is echoed as a string; note that object values will be cast to string at this point, invoking their `__toString()` method if present.

-    - Otherwise, the content is echoed as a string; note that objects will be cast to string at this point, invoking the `__toString()` method if present.
+    - Otherwise, the content or returned value is echoed as a string; note that an object will be cast to string at this point, invoking its `__toString()` method if present.

 ### Extending and Overriding